 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's approach to managing liquidity risk is to forecast future cash flows to ensure that it will have sufficient liquidity to meet its obligations when due.
 To ensure the Company has sufficient cash on hand, the Company prepares annual capital and operating budgets which are regularly monitored and updated as considered necessary.
-As at March 31, 2020, the Company had working capital of \$6.7 million and is required to incur \$4.8 million of qualifying expenditures before December 31, 2020 as a result of the flow-through share financing discussed in note 15 of the Company's consolidated financial statements for the year ended December 31, 2019.
-Given that cash flow from operations is negative, the Company is dependent on additional sources of financing in 2020 and beyond.
+As at June 30, 2020, the Company had working capital of \$5.3 million (excluding restricted cash) and is required to incur a further \$4.5 million of qualifying expenditures as a result of a flow-through share financing during the year ended December 31, 2019.
+Due to the global COVID-19 pandemic, the Government of Canada recently announced a proposal to extend the expenditure period for incurring qualifying expenditures (to fulfill obligations under flow-through financing commitments) by one year.
+As a result, the remaining qualifying expenditures would need to be incurred by December 31, 2021 rather than by December 31, 2020.
+The Company is monitoring this proposal and the impact this proposal, and any other COVID-19 related proposals, may have on the Company and the Company's flow-through commitments.

-As at March 31, 2020, the Company had guaranteed certain liabilities by issuing \$622 thousand (December 31, 2019 - \$622 thousand) of irrevocable standby letters of credit.
+As at June 30, 2020, the Company had guaranteed certain liabilities by issuing \$622 thousand (December 31, 2019 - \$622 thousand) of irrevocable standby letters of credit.
 The Company backs the letters of credit with investments which have been recorded on the financial statements as restricted cash.
 The Company does not include restricted cash in its working capital when analyzing its liquidity requirements.
 These guarantees relate to environmental rehabilitation provisions.
+The Company has recorded a contingent consideration, as described in note 10 to the financial statements for the year ended December 31, 2019 for which the discounted present value was determined to be \$0.7 million (2019 - \$0.7 million).
+In addition, at June 30, 2020, the Company has recorded a lease liability of \$0.2 million (2019 - \$0.3 million).

-The further exploration, evaluation and/or development of exploration and evaluation properties in which the Company holds interests or which the Company acquires may depend upon the Company's ability to obtain financing through equity issues or other forms of financing.
+The further exploration, evaluation and/or development of exploration and evaluation properties in which the Company holds interests, or which the Company may acquire, depends upon the Company's ability to obtain financing through equity issues or other forms of financing.
 Although the Company has been successful in the past in obtaining financing, there can be no assurance that the Company will be able to obtain adequate financing in the future or that the terms of such financing will be favorable.
 Failure to obtain additional financing could result in delay or indefinite postponement of further exploration, evaluation and/or development of its projects with the possible loss of such properties.